Triple Negative Breast Cancer

 - Milk Thistle– is a relative of the artichoke that has been recognized for its liver-protective properties.
 Milk thistle is the best known source of the compound flavonoid silymarin, which contains silybin.
 Silybin has been shown to inhibit growth and induce apoptosis in human breast cancer cells and HER-2/neu over-expressing (HER2+) mammary tumors in mouse models.

 - Essential oils- have a very small molecular weight which allows them to be absorbed through the skin and circulate throughout the bloodstream.
 They are lipid soluble, which means they also have the ability to cross through the cellular membrane and heal the body at the cellular level.
 The Essential Oil Desk Reference, 4th Edition, says that “ essential oils are lipid soluble and can penetrate cellular membranes bringing an increase of 21% oxygen to the cells within 20 minutes of application.”
-Normal cell function can be reestablished when there is sufficient oxygen, and this also allows the cells the ability to once again expel their waste products.have the ability to can be used topically Read more about using essential oils.
+Normal cell function can be reestablished when there is sufficient oxygen, and this also allows the cells the ability to once again expel their waste products.have the ability to can be used topically.
+Clove essential oil in particular is said to be oxygenating.
+Read more about using essential oils.

 - Systemic enzyme therapy– this involves taking large doses of proteolytic (protein dissolving) enzymes on an empty stomach at various times throughout the day.
 The enzymes are utilized by the body for various functions, including breaking down the fibrin proteins that surround tumors allowing them to be recognized and destroyed by the immune system.
 Read more about enzyme therapy

-- Cannabis Oil- research has shown that PR+, HER2-positive, and triple-negative breast cancers can be effectively treated with cannabis oil.
-The protocols recommended by those who have worked with patients recommend oils with higher THC-to-CBD ratios, often around 4:1 for this particular type of breast cancer.
+- Cannabis Oil- research has shown that PR+, HER2-positive, and triple-negative breast cancers can benefit from cannabis oil.
+The protocols recommended by those who have worked with patients recommend an oil with higher THC-to-CBD ratios, around 4:1 for this particular type of breast cancer.
 Read more about cannabis oil with this post.